Live-In Home Care Long Island

 If your aging loved one struggles to meet their basic needs or suffers from loneliness, it’s time to take action.
-You may be wondering: What’s the difference between hourly care vs. live-in care, and how can you tell which type of care will support their needs?
+You may be wondering: What’s the difference between hourly care vs. Live-In Home Care on Long Island, and how can you tell which type of care will support their needs?

-As an NYS licensed, non-medical community of caregivers in the greater Long Island area, we at SeniorCare Companions understand the nuances that separate standard home care from exceptional home care.
+As an NYS licensed employment agency specializing in nonmedical care to seniors, we at SeniorCare Companions understand the nuances that separate standard home care from exceptional home care.
 We work closely with you to create a care plan with a team of compassionate caregivers who can make your loved one’s day brighter, predictable, and safe.
 Keep reading to learn the differences between hourly care vs. live-in care.

 Hourly care vs. live-in care for seniors

 Hourly care places caregivers in your loved one’s home on an hourly, as-needed basis.
 This style of care allows seniors to have more assistance around the home while encouraging greater autonomy.

 The number of hours your loved one’s caregiver is present depends on your loved one’s health.
 For instance, if your loved one suffers from mild dementia, her caregiver may need to stay for half of the day vs. visiting as needed to assist with tasks such as specialist appointments and grocery shopping.
 It’s an excellent solution for seniors who aren’t ready for live-in care.

 What does hourly care look like?